50 Printable friendship conversation questions

 25 – When is the next birthday of one of your friends?
 What will you buy them

 Friendship conversation questions 2

-Challenging words and phrases in this printable include – argument, commit a crime, close friend, imaginary, and lose contact.
+The challenging words and phrases in this next set of questions about friends include – argument, commit a crime, close friend, imaginary, and lose contact.